-The workloads these nightly ETLs were creating were much different from standard OLTP workloads.
-Because of this, the team found that memory-optimized tables actually performed worse than standard disk-based tables for their write activities.
+The workloads that these nightly ETLs were creating, were much different from standard OLTP workloads.
+For this reason, the team found that memory-optimized tables actually performed worse than standard disk-based tables for their write activities.
 This was strictly due to the workloads being executed during the ETL process.
-After reaching this conclusion the team had one of two choices: restructure the ETL to imitate standard OLTP workloads or revert to standard disk tables.
+After reaching this conclusion, the team had one of two choices: restructure the ETL to imitate standard OLTP workloads or revert to standard disk tables.

 Unfortunately, the memory-optimized table implementation had already been completed.
 This would require the tables to be rebuilt with appropriate indexes created, or refactoring the ETL to accommodate OLTP workloads.
 The team finally chose to revert the tables to disk as this would require the least amount of effort between the two options.
 In retrospect, it was noted that despite enthusiasm and paper-promises, the team would research, test, and evaluate new features before performing the work.
 This often skipped step can save organizations a great deal of time and money when choosing the proper solution for any given problem.